hrdwrrsk/adementary-theme/readme.md

 ```
 git clone https://github.com/hrdwrrsk/adementary-theme.git
-cd adementary-theme
+cd adementary-darker-theme

-# System-wide install
+# System-wide install NO!!!
 sudo ./install.sh

-# Local install
+# Local install RECOMMENDED!!!
 ./install.sh -d ~/.themes
 ```

-Then apply this theme with GNOME Tweaks or using your desktop's appearance settings

 # Reporting bugs/Add suggestions
-report it via "Issues" tab, Pull request for bugfixes and features also accepted. for suggestion about design add [design] tag, for DEs/gtk+ app theming/etc. support, add [feature request] tag
+report it via "Issues" tab, Pull request for bugfixes and features also accepted. for suggestion about design add [design] tag, for DEs/gtk+ app theming/etc. support, add [feature request] tag ONLY "Darker" is made by me, as such Light and Dark modes issues are to be reported to main developer, hrdwrrsk,

 # Credits
 - Adwaita Gtk theme by GNOME, for Gtk theme basis